dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

-It refers to when you start working having to figure out everything by Usually there are catch phrases like: *"commit production code on the first days"*, *"impact on the first days"*, *"hit the ground running"* o the interview or on the job description.
-Discussing for when there is no on-boarding or explaining on how the infrastructure works.
+It refers to when you start working having to figure out everything by Usually there are catch phrases like: *"commit production code on the first days"*, *"impact on the first days"*, *"hit the ground running"* on interview or on the job description.
+Discussing for when there is no on-boarding or explaining how infrastructure works.

-We are not advocating hand-holding the new employee but rather start from simple stuff and move on to more serious stuff that a person cannot deduce on their own like: "we use tickets which we manage with Jira" as a technical example, when to call out a client, when do you call out, does a specific person need to reach out first?
+We are not advocating hand-holding the new employee but rather start from simple stuff and move on to more serious stuff that a person cannot deduce on their own.
+Something technical like: "we use Jira to manage tickets", or when to call out a client, when do you call out, does a specific person need to reach out first?
 Is it OK to interrupt people when they talk to ask questions in a meeting?

-As an example there was a place without any on-boarding at all with management was complaining if things were going wrong on top - more a "when" than an "if".
-Once a client asked something in an email to which the there was an immediate response.
-Then the marketing person was was told from their manager that they should have asked them before reaching out.
-There was lots of guesswork on whom to ask, when to ask, when not to ask, what is OK, what is not OK?
+There was a place without any on-boarding at all with management was complaining when things were going wrong on top.
+Once a client asked something in an email to which the there was an immediate response from the marketing person.
+Then that marketing person was was told from their manager that they should have asked them before reaching out.
+There was lots of guesswork on whom to ask, when to ask, when not to ask, what is OK, what is not OK;
 Questions not related with the specifics of the job or the profession but how to function within the specific organization.